NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 Wondering which NFL teams are going to win in Week 4?
 You've come to the right place to find out

-Everyone has been talking about pretty much the same thing for the past few days, so I thought I should definitely start this week by opening with that topic, and let me just say that I'm as shocked as anyone that Kylie Jenner is pregnant.
+Everyone's been talking about pretty much the same thing for the past few days, so I thought I should definitely start this week by opening with that topic, and let me just say that I'm as shocked as anyone that Kylie Jenner is pregnant.

-I've been watching "Keeping up with the Kardashians" for 13 seasons and Kylie's pregnancy is the biggest TV twist I've seen since the Season 3 finale of "Lost".
-I don't actually remember what the Season 3 finale of "Lost" was about, but I remember being confused.
-Also, I don't actually know if Kylie's pregnancy will be featured on the show, but I'm assuming it will be because the chances of the Kardashians passing up a chance to milk their fame are about as likely as Tom Brady passing up a bowl of dairy-free, locally produced avocado ice cream.
+I've been watching "Keeping up with the Kardashians" for 13 seasons and Kylie's pregnancy is the biggest TV twist I've seen since the season three finale of "Lost".
+I don't actually remember what the season three finale of "Lost" was about, but I remember being confused.
+Also, I don't actually know if Kylie's pregnancy will be featured on the show, but I'm assuming it will be because the chances of the Kardashians passing up a chance to milk their fame are about as likely as Tom Brady passing up a bowl of dairy-free, locally produced, avocado ice cream.

 The only bigger news from the weekend was about that guy who was saying crazy stuff.
 I'm not going to name names, but I think we all know who I'm talking about.
 Obviously, I'm talking about that guy who predicted that the world was going to end on Sept.
 23.